BaristaLabs/chrome-dev-tools-generator/README.md

 The protocol itself is defined by Google via a JSON-based definition of a websocket interface, allowing for tools to generate the required interface implementation in the language of choice.

-A number of other Browsers have started implementing the Chrome Remote Interface, including Edge, Safari (iOS), Firefox and possibly more, which makes developing a common interface to one of these browsers highly attractive.
+A number of other Browsers have started implementing the Chrome Debugger Protocol, including Edge, Safari (iOS), Firefox and possibly more, which makes developing a common interface to one of these browsers highly attractive.

 This project is a .Net Core Project Generator which creates a .csproj and corresponding class files that provide the connection and a strongly-typed interface to allow one to develop applictions that use the debugger protocol for fun and profit.